 Medical Massage using Integrative Manual Therapy (IMT) is a hands-on technique that addresses pain and physical dysfunction.
 This gentle therapy helps to reverse the underlying damage that has caused your symptoms.
 Using a series of IMT treatments, it is possible to reduce or eliminate low back or neck pain, sciatica, headaches, joint pain and more.

-Laura J. Lewis has been a practicing massage therapist for 12 years and has been at AHA for the last 9 years.
-She uses medical massage as a stand-alone therapy or can be combined with a massage session.
+Laura J. Lewis is a practicing massage therapist and has been at AHA since 2008.
+She uses medical massage as a stand-alone therapy or it can be combined with a massage session.
 Laura is committed to getting to the root of the problem to alleviate your pain.
-Come in for a consultation or add a free 15 minutes of IMT to your massage.

 60 minutes $120